CosminPOP/TWThreat/README.md

 ## Chngelist
 ### v1.0.1
 - Faster way to get guid
-- Tankmode window is now movable
+- Tankmode window is now movable and stickable to top/bottom/left/right of main window.
-- Tankmode window has data in config mode
+- Tankmode window has data in config mode.
+- Better colors for Tankmode targets and current target is highlighted.
-- Window title is more stable for healers
+- Window title is more stable for healers.
-- Removed bar animation (maybe only temporary)
+- Removed bar animation (maybe only temporary).
-- Fix potential but where Pull Agro At bar is not shown
+- Fix potential bug where Pull Agro At bar is not shown.
-- Clear bars if creature dies, for healers
+- Clear bars if creature dies, for healers.
+- Fix tankthreat bug when tank is not top in threat list.

 ## Features
 - Threat, threat to pull aggro, TPS, % Max, % to pull